dereuromark/composer-prefer-lowest/README.md

 - no silent regressions (like using too new methods of depending libraries) sneaked in

 For details, see [Why is this useful?](https://evertpot.com/testing-composer-prefer-lowest/).
-This is not so useful for projects, as here there is no need to test against anything than latest versions already in use.
-Also, if your library has no dependencies, you can skip prefer-lowest checks as well as this validation.

 This has been built after Composer didnt have the [motivation](https://github.com/composer/composer/issues/7849) for it.

 **A total must have** for